Permutation Matrix Modulation: Introduction

 For the performance evaluation, we compare the achievable rate of PMM with the existing systems such as SM and GSM.
 The result indicates that PMM outperforms SM and GSM with the same parameters.
 We also present the comparison between the achievable rate of PMM with optimized power allocations and generic power allocations.
 We show that the optimized power allocations can improve the achievable rate of PMM.
 Furthermore, we propose a detection scheme for PMM based on zero-forcing (ZF).
 We then simulate and compare the symbol error rate (SER) between ZF detection and the maximum likelihood (ML) detection.
 We also analyze the complexity of both detection schemes to observe the benefits and drawbacks.
 In short, ZF performs worse in the SER simulation but requires much less complexity compared to ML.
 This analysis is important from a practical point of view.

-To sum up, we highlight our major contributions in this paper as follows: \begin{itemize} \item We continue the early work of \cite{PCM_faddli} by providing a rigorous analysis in the achievable rate under more general assumptions. \item We provide a fair comparison between our proposed system and the existing systems in terms of the achievable rate. \item An optimization problem attaining the optimal achievable rate is discussed and evaluated. \item A new ZF-based detection for PMM is proposed, and a trade-off analysis with ML detection is given by providing the SER and complexity of each detection scheme. \end{itemize}
+To sum up, we highlight our major contributions in this paper as follows: \begin{itemize} \item We continue the early work of \cite{PCM_faddli} by providing the system achievable rate performance under the GMM distribution.
+We also show that our system in this paper can work in the absence of CSIT, unlike in \cite{PCM_faddli}. \item \revvv{We analyze the rate of PMM using FCI method and compare the results with the existing systems by setting the same number of maximum transmit bits.} \item An optimization problem attaining the optimal achievable rate of PMM is discussed and evaluated.
+We show that despite the absence of CSIT, PMM has a close achievable rate performance to the optimal scenario. \item We demonstrate that the achievable rate of our proposed system outperforms the achievable rate of SM and GSM, and has a very close performance to MIMO V-BLAST.
+From this performance analysis, we show that full antenna activation can achieve better performance compared to partial antenna activation systems such as SM and GSM. \item We provide the SER comparison between PMM, GSM, MIMO and SM using ML detection scheme to transmit $16$ bits per transmission.
+In order to achieve the same maximum transmit bits, our proposed system requires the least constellation size or number of transmit antennas.
+We believe that it is of the practical interest when we can achieve high performance using the least hardware requirements. \item A new ZF-based detection for PMM is proposed, and a trade-off analysis with ML detection is given by providing the SER and complexity of each detection scheme.
+We show that in terms of the SER performance, ML is better than ZF.
+However, the complexity analysis suggests that ZF requires far less computation compared to ML. \end{itemize}